-To characterize the global pattern and distribution of MHBs, we started with 51 sets of published Whole Genome Bisulfite Sequencing (WGBS) data from human primary tissues9,10, as well as the H1 human embryonic stem cells and in vitro derived progenitors111112,13.
+To characterize the global pattern and distribution of MHBs, we started with 51 sets of published Whole Genome Bisulfite Sequencing (WGBS) data from human primary tissues9,10, as well as the H1 human embryonic stem cells, in vitro derived progenitors11 and human cancer cell line12,13.
 We also included an in-house generated WGBS data set from 10 adult tissues of one human donor.
 Across this set of 61 samples (>2000x combined genome coverage) we identified a total of ~ 55 billion methylation haplotype informative reads that cover 58.2% of autosomal CpGs.
-We identified 147,888 MHBs at the average size of 95bp and minimum 3 CpGs per block, which represents ~0.5% of the human genome that tends to be tightly co-regulated on the epigenetic status at the level of single DNA molecules (Supplementary Table 1).
+We identified 147,888 MHBs at the average size of 95bp and minimum 3 CpGs per block, which represents ~0.5% of the human genome that tends to be tightly co-regulated on the epigenetic status at the level of single DNA molecules (Supplementary Table 1a, Supplementary Fig. 1ab).
 The regions not covered by such blocks have low CpG density and hence too few CpG sites within Illumina read pairs for deriving informative haplotypes.
 The majority of CpG sites within the same MHBs are near perfectly coupled (r2 ~1.0) regardless of the sample type.
-We found that methylation LD extends further along the DNA in stem cells and progenitors, compared with normal adult tissue, both in the fraction of tightly coupled CpG pairs (94.8% versus 91.2%, P-value<2.6x10-16), and the over-representation of partially coupled CpG pairs that are over 100 bp apart (Figure 1c).
+We found that methylation LD extends further along the DNA in stem cells and progenitors, compared with normal adult tissue, both in the fraction of tightly coupled CpG pairs (94.8% versus 91.2%, P-value<2.6x10-16), and the over-representation of partially coupled CpG pairs that are over 100 bp apart while the linkage was slightly decayed in primary cancer dataset (87.8%, mixture of CRC and LC) and was validated by another independent WGBS data from kidney cancer (Figure 1c, Supplementary Fig. 2).
+Gene Ontology analysis shown cancer loss linkage regions were significantly associated with number of cancer related pathway and functions, such as cell-substrate adherens junction and Cell Cycle check point (Supplementary Table 1b).
 This is consistent to our previous observations on a smaller BSPP data set on 2,020 CpG islands8 for culture cell lines and another previous report14.
 Interestingly, in primary tumor tissues, we observed a reduction of perfectly coupled CpG pairs, which could be related to the pattern of discordant methylation recently reported in VMR15,16.